hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 8. exit - exits the program
 ---
 ## Add Commands
-* Please make sure to read CLI Usage before reading this section.
+* Please make sure to read CLI Introduction before reading this section.
 * These commands add things to the editor.

 1. add class `<name>` - creates a class with that name